 - Locate wine from a country the couple would like to visit or have visited.

 - If the couple knows quite a bit about wines, try to find a collectible wine or a boutique wine to give as a gift.

 - Give a bottle of wine that has a custom, personalized label, or that is an anniversary wine.

 Vintage wines can represent how a couple has become complete with one another through time.
 Look for a vintage wine that is from the year when the couple was wed.
 Wine-Searcher.com lets you search by year by putting the wedding year in the "vintage" box.
 The results show many wines.

-When we searched on our wedding year, 1963, we ended up with 382 wines to choose from.
+For example, searching for the wedding year, 1963, will result in 382 wines to choose from.
 Clicking on a particular wine will give you a choice of merchants, and prices.

 Vintage Wines That Age Well